Vikky-glitch/PRODIGY_WD_02/README.md

 # PRODIGY_WD_02
-This repository is for the stopwatch web application as a web development internship project at prodigy infotech
+This repository is made with intended purpose for web development project at prodigy infotech.
+This repository includes Task - 2 for web development i.e., stopwatch web applicartion.